by Thomas M. Truxes

-The quarter century before the out break of the American Revolution was the Golden Age of Smuggling in Connecticut.
-Prosperity there and else where in colonial America—where recurring economic hardship was a fact of life—depended on the vitality of markets and the free low of goods.
-Tariffs and other forms of trade regulation required under British law stifled the low of commerce and reduced real incomes.
+The quarter century before the outbreak of the American Revolution was the Golden Age of Smuggling in Connecticut.
+Prosperity there and elsewhere in colonial America—where recurring economic hardship was a fact of life—depended on the vitality of markets and the free flow of goods.
+Tariffs and other forms of trade regulation required under British law stifled the flow of commerce and reduced real incomes.

 In “the Dutch trade,” the popular name for this illegal activity, Connecticut was a willing and able facilitator.
 Merchants outside Connecticut, a royal official complained in 1757, initiated and financed smuggling voyages, “sending their Vessels to the Ports of Connecticut, from whence it is not very difficult to introduce their goods through the sound to New York, and even to Philadelphia.”
 It was a large and profitable business.
 “There is no trade here that brings so much gain as this contraband trade,” wrote a New York City merchant to a friend in Ireland.
 The thriving Dutch trade was a barometer of economic expansion in British America on the eve of the Revolution.